Reviewed by Dr Abbie Lam DVM

 Norwegian Forest cat personality

-Though the Norwegian Forest cat may have a wild and storied history, it is a sweet and gentle breed.
+Though the Norwegian Forest cat may have a wild and storied history, they are a sweet and gentle breed.
 Most Norwegian Forest cats are:

 Norwegian Forest cats can be a little shy around new people at first, but they are friendly and sociable after you win their trust.
 Once comfortable, these cats enjoy human companionship and thrive in a family environment.
-They also get along well with other pets and children – even younger ones, which makes them a fantastic family pet.
+They also get along well with other pets and children which makes them a fantastic family pet.
+Read our guide on introducing cats to children.

-Norwegian Forest cats mature slowly, taking around five years to reach full adulthood, so they retain a kitten-like nature for far longer than other cat breeds.
+Norwegian Forest cats mature slowly and may take up to five years to reach full adulthood, so they retain a kitten-like nature for far longer than other cat breeds.
 In other words, they love to play.
 However, this increased sense of play will naturally hone their hunting skills – something Norwegian Forest cats are known for.
 With their thick coat to keep them warm, they love to roam and explore outside, and are likely to bring you the occasional ‘gift’.

-If you live in the countryside, these gifts could even include fish from the local stream, as Norwegians are not deterred by water.
 They also love to climb, not only outdoors but in the home as well, and you will often find them perched on a shelf or wardrobe, surveying their home from above.
+Creating a cat-safe area in your backyard means that your cat can enjoy the outdoors without roaming.
+A cat-proof fence or enclosure keeps them contained but also allows your cat to explore and play safely.

 Health and care of Norwegian Forest cats

-One thing to look out for throughout your cat’s lifetime is their weight – Norwegian Forest cats are prone to being overweight, so take extra care to feed them an appropriate food in the correct amount for their age and life stage.
-Allowing outdoor access will help with weight issues, as your cat will naturally burn off more calories if they have room to roam.
+One thing to look out for throughout your cat’s lifetime is their weight – Norwegian Forest cats are prone to being overweight, so take extra care to feed them an appropriate diet and amount tailored to their age, exercise levels and life stage.
+Allowing monitored outdoor activity may help encourage exercise and promote weight loss.
+This can be done with on-leash walks, or access to an outdoor cat enclosure.

 Norwegian Forest cats are large with robust, muscular bodies; males can weigh 4.5-7.5 kg, and females 3.5-5.5 kg.
 If properly cared for and fed a good diet that meets their nutritional needs, expect these cats to live for 14 to 16 years.